cometchat/cometchat-uikit-react/README.md

 </br></br>

-React UI Kit is a collection of custom **UI Components** and **UI Screens** designed to build chat application with fully customizable UI.
+CometChat React UI Kit is a collection of custom **UI Components** and **UI Screens** designed to build chat application with fully customizable UI.
 It is designed to avoid boilerplate code for building UI.

 ---
 ## Features